Here are the Qs:

 Q: Why are you always posting about how happy you are?
 Don't you have bad days?

 A: I'm always posting about how happy I am because I'm very happy.
 Of course I have bad days!
 Of course I have anxiety!
-I've started a new business and it's freakin' my shit out!
+I've started a new business and it's freakin' my stuff out!

 So far, we're not even close to being profitable (though if you've read this far down, it's likely you at least like us, so you'll maybe buy some soap if you haven't already).
 I quit a super steady job doing mighty fine work for a fantastic company so that I could move to Oakland and start a soap company... it's a stressful thing.